YichenTang97/dreem-learning-open/README.md

 DreemLearning is a sleep-staging library to reproduce the results from CITER PAPIER.
 It can also easily be extended to handle new datasets and to build new sleep staging model.
 The library handles all the steps of sleep staging pipeline, like data loading, preprocessing, normalization, model training on a labeled dataset and inference on an unlabeled dataset.

+DOD-O and DOD-H can be downloaded on [Zenodo](https://zenodo.org/records/15900394)

 ## Prerequisites
 The library was built using python 3.6.
 A requirements.txt file is included with all the required python libraries.
 The data can be